 Camden Hills State Park is an outdoor oasis for the nature enthusiast.
 For a nominal parking fee, you can enjoy everything the park offers.
 The park has picnic sites, hiking trails, and campsites, but the star is Mount Battie with its spectacular summit views.

 The trek to the top of the 780-foot Mount Battie is a mile-long out-and-back hike.
 Rated as moderate, the hike is a well-traveled path requiring some scrambling.
 If that’s not your thing, you can easily take the quick drive up the auto road.
-The expansive view of Camden Harbor and Penobscot Bay from the summit is gorgeous.
-On a clear day, you can see as far as Cadillac Mountain.
+The expansive views of Penobscot Bay and Camden Harbor from the summit are gorgeous.
+On a clear day, you can see as far as Cadillac Mountain in Acadia National Park.

-If you are looking for the perfect picnic spot, the top of Mount Battie is top notch.
-Often you will encounter locals lounging on camp chairs next to matching folding tables enjoying a picnic lunch.
-It is one of the best places for an al fresco meal in town.
+If you are looking for the perfect picnic spot, the top of Mount Battie is top-notch.
+You will often encounter locals lounging on camp chairs next to matching folding tables enjoying a picnic lunch.
+It is one of the best places for an alfresco meal in town.

 Laite Memorial Beach is a family-friendly beach located in the center of Camden.
 The pebbly shoreline is a fun place for exploration.
 Situated next to a grassy park that has a playground, outdoor grills, and picnic tables, the beach offers all the traditional day-at-the-beach comforts.
 Laite Memorial Beach is a local favorite, and one of the best ways to experience an area is to act like a local.
 When in Camden…